groue/GRMustache/Guides/templates.md

 Templates
 =========

 You'll learn here how to load, and render templates.
-[Guides/runtime.md](runtime.md) will talk about about what happens *during* the rendering itself.
+The [Runtime Guide](runtime.md) talks about what happens *during* the rendering itself.

 Errors
 ------